AusClimateService/npcp/reports/phase1/phase1_report.md

 RCM output was generally (but not always) associated with smaller biases in the annual precipitation climatology and seasonal cycle than corresponding GCM output, but some bias still persisted and could have its own unique spatial characteristics.
-When bias correction was applied to RCM output for the historical task, those biases were typically dramatically reduced, especially for the MRNBC method.
+When bias correction was applied to RCM output for the calibration task, those biases were typically dramatically reduced, especially for the MRNBC method.
 The exception was the MBCn method, which showed a consistently large wet bias over the entire continent for all GCM/RCM combinations.
-Biases in the RCM output were also reduced on the cross validation task, but to a lesser extent than for the historical task (e.g. Figure 10).
+Biases in the RCM output were also reduced on the cross validation task, but to a lesser extent than for the calibration task (e.g. Figure 10).
 The MRNBC method was no longer the stand out method, but the MBCn method was again the worst performing on cross validation due to a consistent wet bias.